Administrators and WSCUHSD community dispute use of state and federal funds

 According to the superintendent, the district’s Local Control Funding Formula (LCFF) allocation is reduced in the following year by the amount of money spent for purposes other than what the plan covers, encompassed in AB86’s allowable uses.

-However, neither Beal, Herrington, nor Ogston brought up the American Rescue Plan’s final allowable use that does say it can be used “to maintain the operation of and continuity of services in local educational agencies and continuing to employ existing staff of the local educational agency for activities that pertain to maintaining a local educational agency’s operation, services continuity or retaining existing staff of the agency, instead discussing the funds in the context of the pandemic.
+However, neither Beal, Herrington, nor Ogston brought up the American Rescue Plan’s final allowable use that does say it can be used “to maintain the operation of and continuity of services in local educational agencies and continuing to employ existing staff of the local educational agency," instead discussing the funds in the context of the pandemic.

 (0) comments